CBMIWU/AMIA2017Workshop_JupyterNotebook/installation_instructions.md

 Options:

 ## Option 1.
-Installing Jupyter as part of Anaconda
+Installing Jupyter as part of Anaconda (Windows, Mac, Linux)

 Minimum System Requirements: macOS 10.12.3 or higher is recommended.
 Linux version is also available.
 32-bit and 64-bit systems are supported.